Here's How it Works

 - We provide leadership development and mentorship through a series of professional development days and special projects throughout the summer

 - Full time, 10 week internship at a non-profit in the greater Boston area starts early June, 2018

 - Interns are paired with a partner non-profit agency whose mission and/or job requirement matches the intern’s skill set and areas of interest

 - Interns receive a $5,000 stipend for the summer

-- Interns must participate in our 5 mandatory leadership development days
+- In-person attendance at our 5 leadership development days is mandatory

 - Students must be willing to live in the Greater Boston area for the summer